mzoee/Bird_game_math/README.md

 * Each "Fruit" has a random number on it.
 Therefore, the aim of this game for the user is to eat the fruit that has a correct number (a correct multiplication of the number selcted at the beginning of the game).
 Five different fruits appear on the way of the bird: banana, apple, lemon, grape & pear.

-* The bird is given three *hearts* at the begining of the game, So after 3 collision of the bird with the pipes or eating the wrong fruit, the game ends.
+* The bird is given three *hearts* at the beginning of the game, So after 3 collision of the bird with the pipes or eating the wrong fruit, the game ends.

 * Each time that the bird eats the correct fruit, the player gains score and one heart.